bkoropoff/chorus/doc/config.md

 The main `chorus` module lets you run a collection of self-contained configuration files, each independently specifying which packages it requires.
-Required packages from all files are batched into efficient calls to `vim.pack.add` so that installation and building occur in parallel.

-[`chorus.setup`](chorus.setup), usually invoked from `init.lua`, specifies
-a set of configuration files to run.
+[`chorus.setup`](chorus.setup), usually invoked from `init.lua`, specifies a set of configuration files to run.

 To make your configuration compact, Chorus injects its modules and functions into the environment so you don't need to explicitly `require` them.
 This can be overridden with the `prelude` option.

+Configuration sources are run as concurrent Lua coroutines.
+Among other features, this permits batching required packages into efficient calls to `vim.pack.add` while making as much progress in parallel as possible.

 ### Example: `init.lua`
 ```lua